Jennifer Higdon: Biography

 Higdon was born in Brooklyn, New York.
 She spent the first ten years of her life in Atlanta, Georgia before moving to Seymour, Tennessee.
 Her father, Charles Higdon, was a painter and made efforts to expose his children to different types of art.
 He took them to various exhibitions of new and experimental art that gave her her earliest exposure to art and helped her to form an idea of what art was.
 She also developed an interest in photography and writing at an early age.
 Despite her early introduction to art, she received very little exposure to classical music in her home.
 Instead, her early musical education came from listening to rock and folk music from the 1960s.
-It was not until high school that she joined concert band, where she began playing percussion.
+It was not until high school that she joined a concert band, where she began playing percussion.
 At about the same time, she picked up a flute her mother had bought, and she began teaching herself to play using an old flute method book.
-She played flute in her high school's concert band and percussion in marching band, but heard little classical music before her college years.
+She played flute in her high school's concert band and percussion in a marching band, but she heard little classical music before her college years.

 She studied flute performance at Bowling Green State University with Judith Bentley, who encouraged her to explore composition.
 Because of her lack of formal training at an early age, Higdon struggled to catch up early in her college career.
 She said of beginning college, "I didn't know any basic theory, how to spell a chord, what intervals were, and I had zero keyboard skills.
 I basically started from the very, very beginning.
 Most of the people I started school with were far more advanced than I was, and I had an extraordinary amount of catching up to do."
 Despite these challenges, she established herself as a hard worker and a resilient student, even when she faced discouragement from some professors.